-BirdLife International (2020) Important Bird Areas factsheet: Mount Namuli.
+BirdLife International (2023) Important Bird Area factsheet: Mount Namuli.
 Downloaded from http://datazone.birdlife.org/site/factsheet/mount-namuli-iba-mozambique on 03/12/2023.